 Data management plan is an important part of your research plan.
 Data management of each research project should be planned and data management plan (DMP) created before research starts.
-With the help of a data management plan, researcher can perceive the entire life cycle of the research data, diminish the risks related to it as well as ensure its ethical, secure and efficient use during and after the research.
+With the help of a data management plan, researcher can perceive the entire life cycle of the research data, diminish the risks related to them as well as ensure their ethical, secure and efficient use during and after the research.

-- which data will be generated or reused during research?
+- What kind of data will be generated or reused during research?
 How much data will be produced?

 A data management plan should not be thought as a simple administrative task for which standardised text can be pasted in from model templates, with little intention to implement the planned data management measures early on, or without considering what is really needed to enable data sharing.
 Implementing data management measures during the planning and development stages of research project will avoid later panic and frustration.